Global South Students Pioneer AI Solutions at AI4GHI 2024 Summit

 Equally inspiring were the winners of the Science Communication Award.
 Ghada Issa’s proactive mHealth system for brucellosis detection claimed first place for its life-saving potential.
 Jacob Usaraga’s team from the Philippines, honored with second place, highlighted their journey of learning, calling it “nerve-wracking yet professionally enriching” as they balanced AI models with community-driven solutions to combat dengue.

-For team member Mario M. Dimapilis who is presently pursing a Master of Public Health degree, the road was both humbling and exhilarating.
+For team member Mario M. Dimapilis, who is presently pursuing a PhD in Health Sciences (Research) degree, the road was both humbling and exhilarating.
 Their project, Leveraging AI and Predictive Models to Combat Dengue in Iloilo, pushed him to learn technical jargon he’d never encountered before.

 “I was Googling ‘machine learning’ and ‘GitHub’ at midnight,” Mario laughed.
 “But presenting our work to an international audience?
 That was nerve-wracking in the best way.
 It made me grow professionally and personally.”